Security & Privacy

 Watermarking before final payment

 For deliverables sent before full payment, consider adding a visible watermark to the PDF before protecting it.
 This identifies the document version clearly and discourages forwarding without acknowledgement.
-Use the Watermark PDF tool to add a "DRAFT" or "CONFIDENTIAL" text layer, then protect the watermarked version with a password.
+Use Watermark PDF to add a "DRAFT" or "CONFIDENTIAL" text layer, then protect the watermarked version with a password.

 After payment, send the clean final version - still password-protected.